Multiple blasts hit Afghan city, gunbattle underway: officials

-JALALABAD, Afghanistan (Reuters) - A gunbattle raged between Afghan security forces and militants following a series of explosions on Sunday in the eastern city of Jalalabad, a government official said.
+JALALABAD, Afghanistan (Reuters) - A gunbattle raged between Afghan security forces and a handful of militants following a series of explosions in the eastern city of Jalalabad on Sunday that killed at least four people and wounded at least 20, officials said.

 At least three explosions were heard at the start of what appeared to be a coordinated attack, Attahullah Khogyani, a spokesman for the Nangarhar provincial governor said.
 The firefight was taking place in a building housing the state accounts office.